History of automation: from self-moving chariots to business applications

 What are automation’s current challenges?

 If you think about it, we live in an exciting time.
-We have blockchain technologies, cyber surgeries and automated detection of fake data on social networks.
+We have blockchain technologies, cyber surgeries, automated detection of fake data on social networks, robots and AI.

 In the video below, we cover the pros and cons of automated business processes, as well as the common myths rooted in automation history and valuable tips: